2024

 • If the team solves all the puzzles before the zombie reaches them, they will have ‘escaped.’

-The Zombie Escape is a fun activity where employees understand how to work together in times of high pressure or stress.
+The Zombie Escape is a fun activity where employees understand how to work together during high pressure or stress.

 3. Two Truths and a Lie

-Next on our list of free team building activities for work is a game of bluffs and poker faces.
-In Two Truths and a Lie, each team member has to tell, well, two truths and one lie.
+Next on our list of free team-building activities for work is a game of bluffs and poker faces.
+In Two Truths and a Lie, each team member has to tell two truths and one lie.

-Each participant should try and make their statements as similar as possible.
+Each participant should try to make their statements as similar as possible.
 The other team members then try to figure out which is the lie.

 To carry out this activity:

-• Gather at least 5 team members and have each of them take turns telling two truths and one lie.
+• Gather at least 5 team members and have each take turns telling two truths and one lie.

 • Each time someone has their turn, the other members will vote on which statement is the lie.